yeataro/TD-JSONLiveLink/README.md

      ![](images/shoot5.png)
 1. Confirm the type of `Role` you want to use and press `Create Subject`.
 The `Live Link` window on the UE side should show its subject.
      ![](images/shoot6.png)
-1. The usage is consistent with any LiveLink plugin thereafter.
+1. The usage after that is the same as other Live Link plugins.

 ## Notes
 - To control camera parameters in [UE 4.27](https://docs.unrealengine.com/4.27/en-US/WhatsNew/Builds/ReleaseNotes/4_27), the `LiveLinkCamera Plugin` needs to be enabled.